Custom Data - Instance Variations

 To set up your custom data, follow these steps:

-- When creating your first Custom Data node, assign it a Data Index of 10.
-Indices 0-9 are reserved for system functionality.
-For each additional Custom Data node, increment the index value (11, 12, etc.).
+When creating your first Custom Data node, assign it a Data Index of 12.
+Indices 0-11 are reserved for system functionality so do not use these indices.
+Instead start at 12.
+For each additional Custom Data node, increment the index value (13, 14, etc.).

 Usage Examples